dstackai/dstack.github.io/docs/aws.md

 ## Required permissions

-If you plan to use on-demand runners in your AWS account (via `dstack autoscale`) you'll need the following IAM permissions:
+If you plan to use on-demand runners in your AWS account (via `dstack on-demand`) you'll need the following IAM permissions:

 ```